Privacy Policy

 • relevant parties in situations where we are required by law to provide the information.

 If we wish to use or disclose your personal information in other circumstances, we will obtain your consent before we do so.
-We may provide certain information about you including your personal information to our related bodies corporate.

 5 Direct marketing

-We may use personal information about you for the primary purpose of providing you with our services, and for which you would reasonably expect us to use that information for, including sending you information about new developments, products, services and special offers by post, telephone or any form of electronic communication.
+We may use your personal information for the primary purpose of providing you with our services, and for which you would reasonably expect us to use that information for, including sending you information about new developments, products, services and special offers by post, telephone or any form of electronic communication.
 We may use any email address or other personal information you provide to us at any time for this purpose.

-6 Accuracy of your information
+Accuracy of your information

 • third party lenders and insurers with offshore offices;